Chapter 17 : 17- Black and Dark

 “You be careful.”
 Harry said warningly, pointing a finger at Charlie.
 “She’s been through a lot the past few days.”

 Charlie raised his hands in mock surrender.
 “I promise I will not do anything that could hurt Auror Pryce.”
-Though Angelina was eyeing him suspiciously and as she did so, there was a knock at the door, but before Ginny could get up to answer, there was a ‘pop’ as Kreacher Apparated and they heard him perform the task himself.
+Though Angelina was eyeing him suspiciously but before Charlie could attempt to defend himself again there was a knock at the door.
+There was a loud pop as Kreacher Apparated and they heard him perform the task of answering.

 “Ah, Miss Pryce, they are all in the living room.”
 And Kreacher led Naomi into the living room.